“Age is an issue of mind over matter. If you don’t mind, it doesn’t matter”

-With all of my running over the years, I have to confess that my body is starting to show some wear and tear.
+With all of the running miles I have pounded out over the years, I have to confess that my body is starting to show some wear and tear.
 I’ve had to put my fair share of resin and fiberglass (and DMSO!) on to keep things going.
 In 2005 I ran a half marathon that was somewhat prophetic in this respect.
 Here’s the story exactly as it happened.

 On a seasonably cool October Monterey morning in 2005 I was approaching mile “11” in the Big Sur Half Marathon when my view on life after 50 was about to be jolted.
 Big Sur is a relatively fast half marathon for time (it does not have the hills its name might imply), and it is extremely well organized for a race of its size.
 I had run a relatively fast first 10 miles and was struggling to regain my focus for the final push while simultaneously ignoring the red flares my body was sending to SLOW DOWN.
 I had turned 50 earlier in the year and was intent on proving that I could still run fast.
 Ha.

 Oblivious to the serene setting of sailboats moored along quiet coves on the Monterey Bay Coastal Trail, I pulled up to a tall and lanky runner who had been in my sight for the past mile or so.
 He was running well, so I latched on to his side to keep pace with him to try and regain some composure for a strong finish.
 We had covered a half mile or so side-by-side when he suddenly blurted out to me:

 I’m struggling for oxygen, and this guy is asking me my age?